Employer of Record in Morocco

 Maternity Leave In Morocco

 Pregnant employees in Morocco are granted 14 weeks of paid maternity leave, split into seven weeks before and seven weeks after birth.
-Maternity pay is provided at the regular salary rate and covered by the employer.
+Maternity pay is provided at the regular salary rate (100%), although this payment is capped by the government at 6,000 MAD.
+To be eligible for maternity benefits, employees must have made at least 54 days of contributions in the last 10 months preceding their last day of work.
 Additionally, mothers have the option to request up to a year of additional unpaid leave.

 Paternity Leave In Morocco